 Mandolin: The mandolin’s small size makes it ideal for small hands, at least compared to the guitar and banjo.
 A mandolin uses four pairs of strings.
 You can remove one string from the pair for a while until finger calluses develop.
 Also, use the lightest strings available.
 ‘Lowering the action’ places the strings closer to the frets making them easier to press, although too low will produce buzzing.
 You can use a banjo capo to play in different keys until the child learns the closed chord positions.

-Baritone ukulele: The four strings of the baritone-size ukulele are tuned exactly the same as a guitar’s top four strings, which prepares one for guitar.
-The picking pattern for the key of G is the same as for the guitar.
-The pattern for the key of D is a little different but will come in useful later when playing the guitar.
-Use a banjo capo, which is smaller that a regular guitar capo, to play in other keys.
-Note that you may have to replace the D string with a low-octave string, if your ukulele is tuned in “my-dog-has-fleas” tuning.
+Baritone ukulele: The four strings of the baritone-size ukulele are tuned exactly the same as a guitar’s top four strings, this prepares one for guitar.
+You can use a capo (ukulele, banjo, or mandolin capo) to play in any key.
+Note that you may have to replace the fourth string with a low-octave string, if your ukulele is tuned in “my-dog-has-fleas” tuning.

 Guitar: There is a wide range of sizes from which to choose.
 The larger guitar will produce a fuller sound normally.
 If six strings are too much for short fingers to handle, just take off the two thickest strings.
 This effectively turns the guitar into a big baritone uke.
 Naturally, use the lightest strings available (preferably steel though) at first.

 Open tuning: Tune the guitar or baritone ukulele to an open major chord makes playing the three main chords for these songs even easier.
 All one does is move up and down the fret board, pressing across all the strings at the fourth fret to make a 4 chord and at the fifth fret to produce a 5 chord.
 The task of pressing all the strings down can be make easier by simply placing a ‘bottle neck’ (short length of chrome steel pipe) at those positions.